Updated on 21/06/2018

 - Whilst the Taman Tugu Project is targeted for the Malaysian public, it will be attractive to foreigners alike.
 The park which emphasises Malaysian rainforest trees and the Rainforest Education Centre will enable tourists especially short-stay visitors to discover the Malaysian rainforest without having to leave the city.
 F&B outlets in the park which will only serve authentic Malaysian food will also allow tourists to experience our local cuisine.

 - The connectors from KL Sentral to Taman Botani Perdana and Muzium Negara will also make it much easier for tourists commuting via KL Sentral to access the various cultural and heritage sites in the vicinity including KL Bird Park (Taman Burung), Butterfly Park (Taman Rama-Rama), Planetarium Negara, Islamic Arts Museum (Muzium Kesenian Islam) as well as Muzium Negara and Taman Botani.

 - The Taman Tugu Project is a not-for-profit corporate social responsibility (“CSR”) initiative which intends to contribute to the overall quality of living in Kuala Lumpur hence does not have direct economic returns.
 Nonetheless, from our analysis, it will be attractive to tourists especially considering the eco-tourism element to it and the fact that it connects the various cultural and heritage sites better.
 On a conservative basis, if it results in just 10% of tourists to Kuala Lumpur staying an extra ½-a-day, the multiplier effect to the economy will be approximately RM400million.
 This means that the project will pay for itself in less than 2-years.

 How will contracts be awarded for the Taman Tugu Project?

 Award of all construction contracts will be conducted via a tender process which adheres to strict corporate governance principles.
 As the project lead, Khazanah Nasional Berhad will be administering this process and will be taking a similar approach to procurement guidelines as applied by all its companies.
-More information on the tenders will be shared in the coming months.
+Updates on tenders conducted and awarded for the project will be published under the ‘Current Updates‘ section of this website.

 What is the role of MNS and FRIM in the Taman Tugu Project?